beryli/environment-setup/ubuntu-setup.md

 - If prompted, confirm access to your GitHub account.

 Note: GitHub Desktop uses HTTPS rather than SSH to connect.

+## Eclipse
+- Download Eclipse Installer from [Eclipse downloads page](https://www.eclipse.org/downloads/packages/installer).
+- Extract the Installer with `tar -xzf eclipse-inst-jre-linux-aarch64.tar.gz`.
+- Navigate to the installer directory with `cd eclipse-installer`, and then run the installer `./eclipse-inst` with GUI.
+  - Select Eclipse IDE for Java Developers.
+  - Ensure you have a Java 17+ VM (e.g., JRE 21).
+  - Set the installation folder to the default /home/<your-username>/eclipse/java-2024-03.
+  - Check the options to Create start menu entry/desktop shortcut.
+  - Click Install all and accept.
+- Configure Eclipse Settings.
+  - Go to Window > Preferences.
+  - Navigate to General > Appearance.
+  - Select Theme and choose Dark.
+  - Click Apply and Close.
+- Launch Eclipse.
+  - Start Eclipse from your applications menu or using the terminal with `~/eclipse/java-2024-03/eclipse/eclipse`.
+  - Select a workspace directory.
+  - Set up a new Java project:
+    - Go to the Package Explorer view.
+    - Right-click and select New > Java Project.
+    - Enter your desired Project Name.
+    - Click Finish.

 <!-- ## web dev
 nodejs